 Senior Commercial Analyst

-With a background in intellectual property, Christina has expert knowledge and close ties with several government organisations including the Patients Office and Callaghan Innovation.
+With a background in intellectual property, Christina has expert knowledge and close ties with several government organisations including the Patents Office and Callaghan Innovation.

 Specialising mainly in Biotechnology, she also has a wealth of experience in digital, health and other sectors and has successfully assisted many companies attain funding and ensure their commercial viability.